From BR Bullpen

 Charlie was back in the show with the Blue Jays in 1943 and had a not-so-hot 2-7 record.
 Charlie then moved to the St. Louis Browns and finished out the year with the Brownies, appearing in 13 games with no decisions.

-The Brooklyn Dodgers acquired Fuchs for the 1944 season and the right-hander appeared in eight games with one win and no losses.
+The Brooklyn Dodgers acquired Fuchs for the 1944 season and the right-hander appeared in 8 games with 1 win and no losses.
 He also spent part of the year with the Montreal Royals of the International League with a 4-3 record while pitching 61 innings and his year as well as his pro pitching career were finished.

 The thirty-year-old pitcher finished up his professional baseball run with a 6-10 major league record with a 4.89 ERA while appearing in 47 games.
 His minor league record showed a 64-57 count while appearing in 177 games and pitching 1,029 innings.
 Charlie's best numbers appeared to be his 11-4 effort in 1942 with the Beaumont club.